chadsansing/open-facilitation/chapter22.md

-# 22. Debrief: Gathering data
+# 8.1 Debrief: Gathering data

-*Set yourself up for a successful debrief before an event begins.*
+_Set yourself up for a successful debrief before an event begins._

 ## Survey your audience after an event